 Homework HelpNow connects you with tutors online for FREE.
 Students like you (grades K-Adult) can learn from experts in our "online classroom" on a wide range of subjects.
 English and Spanish-speaking tutors are available 7 days a week from 2:00-11:00 p.m.
 All you need is your Library card and PIN (last 4 digits of your phone number).

-There’s a Homework Central at the Main Library.
-Receive FREE homework assistance—in person, by phone, email, and the Internet—in a place that’s just right for studying and learning.
-Homework Central is located in the Main Library, where there are computer workstations for students (K-12).
+You can receive FREE homework assistance—in person, by phone, email, and the Internet—in a place that’s just right for studying and learning.
+The William Hueneke Homework Center is located in the Main Library, where there are computer workstations for students (K-12).
 All of our computers have Microsoft Office and homework-related assignments that can be printed for free.
 Homework Helpers are also available at several branch locations to help students K-8 with homework assignments and provide skills building assistance on any subject.

 The “Hidden Web” assists you with homework assignments.
 Use our collection of online resources and other databases to locate information on a broad range of subjects from magazines, newspapers, encyclopedias, and books.